ts-kontakt/df2tables/README.md

 - You can browse **quite large data sets** using filters and sorting
 - Self-contained HTML files with embedded data—no external dependencies at runtime
 - Works independently of Jupyter or web servers—viewable offline in any browser, portable and easy to share
-- Color-coded formatting for numeric columns with customizable precision
+- Color-coded formatting for numeric columns
 - **Useful for some training dataset inspection and feature engineering**: Quickly browse through large datasets, identify outliers, and data quality issues interactively
 - Easy customizable HTML
 ## Screenshots
-A standalone html file containing a js array as data source for datatables has several advantages, e.g. you can browse quite large data locally (something you don't usually do on a server).
+A standalone html file containing a js array as data source for datatables has several advantages, e.g. you can browse quite large datasets locally (something you don't usually do on a server).
 (By default, filtering is enabled for all non-numeric columns) Below is an example of 100k rows with additional html rendering.